Brassia (Spider) Orchids Indoor Care; Watering, Light, Soil, Propagation & Common Problems

 If you would like to add this spectacular orchid to your collection, Brassia Orchids are available online on Etsy (Link to Etsy).

-Brassia Orchids (Spider Orchids) blossom in bright indirect light (filterd light), average warmth of 16-290C, humidity of 60-70% and moderately moist, rich, loose, orchid's potting mix coupled with monthly feeding in the growing season.
+To care for Brassia Orchid indoors, provide bright indirect light (filterd light), warmth of 16-290C, humidity of 60-70% and moderately moist, rich, loose, orchid's potting mix coupled with monthly feeding in the growing season.

 Spider Orchids need regular pruning to keep them neat and discourage pest and disease infestation.
 Repotting is need when growth begins to suffer or the medium becomes completely broken down.
 Keep reading for more on these growing conditions and how to achieve them.